-A disabled veteran, Tom served and worked in nearly three dozen countries on six continents, appeared on local morning television and noontime radio talk shows, and conducted crisis management seminars in Asia, Europe, and the United States.
-He continues to travel today.
+He is a disabled veteran who lived, served, traveled, and vacationed on six continents in more than forty countries.
+Mr. Williams has appeared on local morning television and noontime radio talk shows and has conducted crisis management seminars in Asia, Europe, and the United States.

 Since retirement in 2011, he has focused on writing.
-His first effort, completed in 2015 for his family, was a 600-page genealogy from their arrival in the New World in the late 1600s until today.
-In addition to his family history and President You, Mr. Williams has other books in various stages of research and completion.
+Tom’s first effort, completed in 2015 for his family, was a 600-page genealogy from their arrival in the New World in the late 1600s until today.
+In addition to Letters to a G.I., My Life in Lists, President You, and his family history, Mr. Williams has other books in various stages of research and completion.

 Tom, his wife Judy, and their silver-haired Maine Coon cat “Nora” now reside in Kansas.